gamefolk/room-full-of-cats-mobile/README.md

 ## Notes

-Music and graphics (`app/src/main/resources/assets`), and API keys (`app/src/main/java/org/gamefolk/roomfullofcats/ApiKeys.java`) are not included in this repository.
+Music, graphics, and environment (`app/src/main/resources/assets`), are not included in this repository.

 [javafxports]: http://javafxports.org
 [robovm]: http://robovm.com